philipckwan/photos-of-the-day/README.md

 There are 4 modes currently:

 * PICK_PHOTOS
 This is the general use case for this application.
-Pick photos randomly from a photo folder, they are copied to the destination folder, and an email template will be generated
+Pick photos randomly from a photo folder, they are copied to the destination folder, and an email template will be generated.
+Mandatory specify in the input config file: "sourceDirectory", "destinationDirectory", "howManyPhotosToPick", "mode=PICK_PHOTOS".
+Optional specify in the input config file: "specificDirectory", "renameFiles=number"
 * MOVE_DUPLICATES
 This is a utility function added, it find duplicate photos from the source folder, and move them to the "duplicate" folder.
 The limitation of this function is assuming all files in the source folder, but not traversing to subfolders.
 As this function make changes to the source folder, by moving files to the "duplicate" folder, use this function with caution.
-See the next 2 functions for enhancments
+See the next 2 functions for enhancments.
+Mandatory specify in the input config file: "sourceDirectory", "duplicatesDirectory"
 * RECURSIVE_FIND_DUPLICATES
 This is a utility function.
 Taking the source folder, it will traverse this folder and all subfolders, and find any duplicate photos (or actually any duplicate files), and list them out for user to take action on it.
-In other words, this function doesn't make any changes to the source folder, it will mot move or remove any files
+In other words, this function doesn't make any changes to the source folder, it will mot move or remove any files Mandatory specify in the input config file: "sourceDirectory"
 * RECURSIVE_MOVE_DUPLICATES
 This is a utitlity function, similar to the RECURSIVE_FIND_DUPLICATES, but, it make changes to the source folder by moving one of the duplicate file to the "duplicate" folder.
 Therefore, use this function with caution.
+Mandatory specify in the input config file: "sourceDirectory", "duplicatesDirectory"

 Motivation to better organize your photo archive
 -